woman sitting at desk with hands on temples surrounded by a stack of notes

 piggy bank with a bandaid, got money stress?

 Money stress is a beast!
 Bills pile up, payday feels like a mirage, and the thought of saving?
-Worries about providing for ourselves and our loved ones and fears for future well-being can overshadow our daily joys.
+Worries about providing for ourselves and our loved ones, as well as fears for our future well-being, can overshadow our daily joys.
 The list goes on and on.

 But money has never been enough!
 Not for me, at least!
 So, why tie your life to your wallet?

 Begin by identifying the source of your financial stress.
 Lack of long-term savings.
 Overwhelming debt.
 Even a lack of financial security can trigger stress overload.
-With these pressures recognized, you can take focused steps, such as looking for ways to boost your income.
+Recognizing these pressures, you can take targeted steps, such as exploring ways to increase your income.

 Secondly, get organized: track your spending and total household income.
-Now is the best time to make use of that budgeting app or tool, like WalletHub.
+Now is the ideal time to utilize a budgeting app or tool, such as WalletHub.
 And re-evaluate your budget, especially if it feels like it’s squeezing you.
 That daily latte or subscription box may not seem like much, but those dollars add up fast.

 Save a little, often.
 Even $5 every other day can grow into a comforting emergency fund.